If you are looking for help on how to turn chat answers into Stories, read the article Turn Answers into Stories.

 - Collect feedback directly within the platform or through async tools (Slack, email).

-- Incorporate edits based on feedback, then tag the Story as final or version it by renaming it for future iterations.
+- Incorporate edits based on feedback, then tag the Story as final or rename it for future iterations.

 Keeping track of who has reviewed and approved the Story helps streamline communication and build trust in the data.